Family Law Attorneys in Grand Junction, CO

 The judge that makes the rulings can then give maintenance to whatever amount for however long the court saw fit.
 If your annual gross income is $75,000 or less together.
 The court will then use a formula to determine if you are eligible for alimony.
 The court will also subtract any pre-existing child and spousal support payments.

 Whitham & Tyron Law Group are here to help you through the proceedings and make sure that you are doing everything right such as if we or you see something unfair in the formula.
-In order to do this, you must have excellent reasons for the waiver.
+To do this, you must have excellent reasons for the waiver.
 The judge is free to reject and accept if it is unfair.